JosephSaada/Zoomautojoiner/README.md

 NOTE: "datetime" runs on a 24 hour clock, not a 12 hour

 If you would like for the zoom to open with a prerecorded video check out: https://youtu.be/lDLA67DdYNE
+Chrome extension to close the chrome tab created by zoom: https://chrome.google.com/webstore/detail/zoom-closer/appjbedfhcmpknanmbndpojcllfaemal

 Stackoverflow was under maintence at the time of creation, so errors are bound to emerge